eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 For the orginization and _Vehicle App_ repository the name `MyOrg/MyFirstVehicleApp` is used as a reference during the rest of the document.

-Create your own repository copy from the template repository of your choice [Python](https://github.com/eclipse-velocitas/vehicle-app-python-template)/[C++](https://github.com/eclipse-velocitas/vehicle-app-cpp-template) by clicking the green button Use this template.
+Create your own repository copy from the template repository of your choice [Python](https://github.com/eclipse-velocitas/vehicle-app-python-template)/[C++](https://github.com/eclipse-velocitas/vehicle-app-cpp-template) by clicking the green button `Use this template`.
 You don't have to include all branches.
 For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

 ## Starting Development Environment